JulianMcOmie/CabinVisuals/visualObjectEngineDocs.md

 ## 1. Overview

 The `VisualObjectEngine` facilitates the declarative creation of complex, MIDI-driven visual objects within a Synthesizer.
 It allows Synthesizers to define rules for generating visual objects based on MIDI input, time, and custom synthesizer properties using a declarative, chainable API.
-This enables complex visual behaviors like nested generation and intricate property mapping with minimal boilerplate code.
+This enables complex visual behaviors like nested generation, intricate property mapping (including ADSR and physics-based envelopes) with minimal boilerplate code.

 The engine relies on the Synthesizer instance being immutable; when synthesizer properties change, a new Synthesizer instance (with its own engine configuration) is created.
 Mapper and generator functions defined within the Synthesizer's scope capture the correct `this.properties` via closure.